500 Series Shinkansen: Overview

 The general design concept was overseen by German industrial designer Alexander Neumeister.
 The running gear utilizes computer-controlled active suspension for a smoother, safer ride, and yaw dampers are fitted between cars for improved stability.
 All sixteen cars in each original trainset were powered, giving a maximum of 18.24 MW.
-Each train cost an estimated 5 billion yen, and only nine were built.
+Each train cost an estimated 5 billion yen and only nine were built.
 It used biomimicry to reduce energy consumption by 15%, increase speeds by 10% and reduce noise levels while increasing passenger comfort.
 This was done by designing the train's front to mimic the shape of a kingfisher's beak.

 6-car 500-900 WIN350 set

-This was a prototype for the Series 500.
+"WIN350" was the name given to the 500-900 series (500系900番台) 6-car experimental high-speed Shinkansen train developed in 1992 by the West Japan Railway Company (JR West) in Japan to test technology to be incorporated in next-generation shinkansen trains expected to operate at speeds of 350 km/h (217 mph) from 1994.
+Initially given the designation "500X", the name "WIN350" stood for "West Japan's Innovation for operation at 350 km/h".

 16-car W sets

 First announced by JR-West in September 1994, the first set was delivered for testing in 1995, entering passenger service in March 1997.
 The entire fleet of nine sets was delivered by 1998.
 It was the first Shinkansen train in Japan to operate at a maximum speed of 300 km/h in regular passenger service.
-Besides the premium Nozomi services, 16-car trains were also used on Hikari Rail Star services during the busy holiday periods.
+Besides the premium Nozomi services, 16-car trains were also used on Hikari Rail Star services during the busy holiday periods or as substitutes for the 700-7000 series.

 With the steady increase in the number of N700 Series Shinkansen since 2007, the 500 series were gradually retired from the Nozomi services.
 The last 500 series Nozomi run took place on 28 February 2010.